piranha/nomad/README.rst

   track applied migrations and dependencies
 - ``.sql`` is treated differently and executed against database, configured in ``nomad.ini``
-- Only ``.sql`` and executable files are executed.
+- Only ``.sql`` and executable files (sorry, Windows!) are executed.
 You can put READMEs, pieces of documentation, whatever you want alongside your migrations.
 - Name matters - everything is executed in order.
 Order is determined by using human sort (so that ``x-1.sql`` is earlier than ``x-10.sql``, you can always check sorting with ``ls --sort=version``).